Church of the United Brethren in Christ: Branches and connections

-Likewise, there are no organizational connections with the Brethren denominations coming out of the German Brethren and Swiss Brethren movements, nor are there any connections with various Latter Day Saint groups that use "United Brethren" in their name.
+Likewise, there are no organizational connections with the Brethren denominations coming out of the German Brethren and Swiss Brethren movements, and there are no connections with various Latter Day Saint groups that use "United Brethren" in their name.

 Brethren in Christ

 Known branches of the Church of the United Brethren in Christ include several congregations led by United Brethren founder Martin Boehm.
 Initially known as River Brethren, they developed into several denominations, including the Brethren in Christ Church, Calvary Holiness Church, Old Order River Brethren/Yorker Brethren, and United Zion Church.
 While they were associated with the United Brethren during the early decades, they never joined when the movement formalized into a denomination.

 Missionary Church

 During the 19th century, John Swank and a small number of supporters left the United Brethren Church.
 They joined with a small faction that had broken from the larger Brethren in Christ Church.
 Led by John Wegner, this group was also known by the name "Brethren in Christ".
 Part of this group, led by John Swank, later broke off and merged to become part of the Mennonite Brethren in Christ.
 The Mennonite Brethren in Christ eventually contributed to the convergence of denominations of what is now the Missionary Church, USA, headquartered in Fort Wayne, Indiana.
 The remainder of the Wegner/Swank Brethren in Christ became the Pentecostal Brethren in Christ before becoming part of the Pilgrim Holiness Church, which merged to become part of the Wesleyan Church.